 - Insurance Coverage: Do you have dependents?
 If so, it is strongly recommended that you have adequate life insurance coverage in place.
 Life insurance coverage is an important aspect of estate planning.

-Ultimately, your estate plan should be customized to meet your individual needs.
-A one-size-fits-all approach is not good enough in estate planning.
+Ultimately, your plan should be customized to meet your individual needs.
+A one-size-fits-all approach is not good enough.
 A customized estate plan does not have to be overly complicated or cost-prohibitive.
-Our wills and estates lawyer in Monroe, NC can help you craft a personalized plan that is the right fit for you and your family.
+Our NC estate planning attorney can help you craft a personalized plan that is the right fit for you and your family.

 A Will is an Essential Estate Planning Document